joserequenaidv/my-eoi/pysp/README.md

 ## Links
 The following are some important links about this course:

-· [Unofficial Course Content Index](./00-index/README.md) made by José Requena ([me!](https://twitter.com/joserequenaidv) :mailbox_with_mail:) in order to ease the review of the online sessions recorded by the faculty.
-You have access to it on [PDF].
+· [The Unofficial Course Content Index](./00-index/README.md) made by José Requena ([me!](https://twitter.com/joserequenaidv) :mailbox_with_mail:)

-· The [Python Canarias Repository](https://github.com/pythoncanarias/eoi), where you can find the modules, every teachers' notes and everything we studied in the course.
+· The [Python Canarias Repository](https://github.com/pythoncanarias/eoi), where you can find the modules, every teachers' notes and everything we studied in the course

 ### Friendly Reminder
 The content of this course was fully in Spanish, therefore some of the links above will be in that language.
 Even though in my repository I try to translate as much as I can, there are some files that are not completely translated.